jaimetur/PhotoMigrator/README.md

 The result will be a folder (NAMED '<INPUT_TAKEOUT_FOLDER>_{SUFIX}_{TIMESTAMP}' by default, but you can or change the default suffix _'fixed'_ by any other using the option _'-gofs, --google-output-folder-suffix <SUFIX>'_)
 The final OUTPUT_FOLDER will include:
 - 'Albums' subfolder with all the Albums without year/month structure (by default).
-- 'Others' subfolder with all the photos with year/month structure (by default).
+- 'No-Albums' subfolder with all the photos with year/month structure (by default).

 Finally, if you want to use your processed assets within Synology Photos, you just need to move OUTPUT_FOLDER into your /home/Photos folder and let Synology index all files (it will take long time).
 After that you will be able to explore your photos chronologycally on the Synology Photos App, and all your Albums will be there when you explore the library by folder instead of chronologycally.